-- Honey – with a ph of around 4, honey is also very conditioning to the hair and can help reduce frizz too!
+- Raw unfiltered honey – with a ph of around 4, honey is also very conditioning to the hair and can help reduce frizz too!
 Lauren@EmpoweredSustenance has a great honey shampoo recipe!

-- Apple Cider Vinegar – With a ph of 3-3.5 ACV is a great choice when diluted.
+- Raw unfiltered apple cider vinegar – With a ph of 3-3.5 ACV is a great choice when diluted.
 I like to dilute mine with aloe vera and water.
 Note that ACV is chosen over white vinegar because it has a higher ph than white vinegar.

 - Herbal Infused Tea – There are so many hair healing herbs that you can use in some capacity in any natural no-poo method that you choose, but plain herbal tea can be used to cleanse and/or rinse your hair as well.
 See below for specific herbs to helps your hair type.